declanoller/declanoller.github.io/_posts/2018-11-04-training-an-rl-agent-to-play-puckworld-with-a-ddqn.md

 **Epsilon exploration**

 $\epsilon$-greediness means that, some small percent of the time, the agent will take a random action instead of the greedy one.
 People often either keep a small random element during the whole episode (maybe 5%), or they "anneal" by starting off with $\epsilon$ and "decaying" periodically by multiplying it with some other constant that's less than 1.
 This will make it decay to 0 over some time period.
 People also sometimes use an exponential plus a constant term, so they can have it decay to a finite, nonzero value, but I didn't do that here.
 I compared three strategies here: greedy, constant small exploration, and large initial epsilon, decaying to 0.
 Since this was run with $10^5$ steps, for the decaying one, $\epsilon \sim 0.006$ by step $10^4$, for example.
 ![](/assets/images/vary_epsilon_epsilon_decay_16-19-53.png)

 Not a lot of difference, given the variance and the general magnitude of them.
 It seems like the one thing that might be taken from this is that the "always a little random" strategy isn't great, as you might expect: after a long time, if its has learned correctly, that will just make getting to its target harder, decreasing the total reward.

 **Loss method**

 The classic "loss" method to use for stochastic gradient descent with the TD error is minimizing "L2", i.e., $(R + \gamma Q' - Q)^2$ (using some shorthand).
 This is good, because it punishes very wrong values much more and makes it so the loss is positive, whether the target is bigger than $Q$ or not.
 However, many people say that it can cause instability, because of the larger gradient due to large losses.
-Therefore, some people use the ["smooth L1 Huber loss"](https://pytorch.org/docs/stable/nn.html#torch.nn.SmoothL1Loss).
+Therefore, some people use the["smooth L1 Huber loss"](https://pytorch.org/docs/stable/nn.html#torch.nn.SmoothL1Loss).
 I compared them here.
 ![](/assets/images/vary_loss_method_04-05-48.png)

 You can see that it does do a bit better, but... barely at all, given the variance.